Morgan Monet: Licensed Therapist

 Brigham Young University, 2021

-Four+ years and 2,000+ hours of clinical experience as a mental health therapist for low-income, at-risk, and queer folks.
-I view people as inherently capable, resilient, and good, and enjoy helping them see how they make sense in their context and to use that self-compassion as a springboard for a growth mindset and progress.
+Five+ years and 2,000+ hours of clinical experience as a mental health therapist for low-income, at-risk, and queer folks.
+I view people as inherently capable, resilient, and good, and enjoy helping them see how they make sense in their context and to use that self-compassion as a springboard for growth and progress.

 My publication: